-Exhibit Number Exhibit 10.4 Amendment Number One to the BancFirst Corporation Thrift Plan. (filed as Exhibit 10.2 to the Company's Current Report on Form 8-K dated February 26, 2018 and incorporated herein by reference).
-10.5 Purchase and Sale Agreement and Escrow Instructions by and between Cotter Tower - Oklahoma L.P. and BancFirst Corporation. (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated September 5, 2018 and incorporated herein by reference).
-10.6 First Amendment to Purchase and Sale Agreement and Escrow Instructions by and between Cotter Tower - Oklahoma L.P. and BancFirst Corporation. (filed as Exhibit 10.2 to the Company's Current Report on Form 8-K dated September 5, 2018 and incorporated herein by reference).
-10.7 Seventh Amended and Restated BancFirst Corporation Non-Employee Directors' Stock Option Plan (filed as Exhibit 10.10 to the Company's Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2020 and incorporated herein by reference).
-10.8 Sixth Amended and Restated BancFirst Corporation Directors' Deferred Stock Compensation Plan (filed as Exhibit 10.7 to the Company's Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2019 and incorporated herein by reference).
-10.9 Sixteenth Amended and Restated BancFirst Corporation Stock Option Plan (filed as Exhibit 10.11 to the Company's Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2020 and incorporated herein by reference).
-10.10 Amended and Restated BancFirst Corporation Stock Option Plan (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated December 22, 2020 and incorporated herein by reference).
-10.10 BancFirst Corporation Employee Stock Ownership Plan 2019 Amendment Number One (filed as Exhibit 10.10 to the Company's Annual Report on Form 10-K for the year ended December 31, 2019 and incorporated herein by reference).
-10.11 2019 Amendment BancFirst Corporation Thrift Plan (filed as Exhibit 10.11 to the Company's Annual Report on Form 10-K for the year ended December 31, 2019 and incorporated herein by reference).
-10.12 2020 Amendment BancFirst Corporation Thrift Plan (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K for dated December 17, 2020 and incorporated herein by reference).
-21.1 Subsidiaries of Registrant.
-23.1 Consent of Independent Registered Public Accounting Firm.
-31.1 Chief Executive Officer's Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a).
-31.2 Chief Financial Officer's Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a).
-32 CEO's and CFO's Certification Pursuant to 18 U.S.C.
-Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document - The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document.
-101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE 104 Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-Cover page Interactive Data File (formatted as Inline XBRL and contained within the Inline XBRL Instance Document in Exhibit 101)
+- Amended and Restated BancFirst Corporation Non-Employee Directors' Stock Option Plan (filed as exhibit 10.11 to the Company's Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2021 and incorporated herein by reference). - 10.10 Amended and Restated BancFirst Corporation Directors' Deferred Stock Compensation Plan (filed as exhibit 10.12 to the Company's Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2021 and incorporated herein by reference). - 10.11 Purchase and Sale Agreement and Escrow Instructions by and between Cotter Tower Oklahoma L.P. and BancFirst Corporation (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated September 5, 2018 and incorporated herein by reference). - 10.12 First Amendment to Purchase and Sale Agreement and Escrow Instructions by and between Cotter Tower Oklahoma L.P. and BancFirst Corporation (filed as Exhibit 10.2 to the Company's Current Report on Form 8-K dated September 5, 2018 and incorporated herein by reference). - 10.13 Subordinated Note Purchase Agreement (filed as exhibit 10.1 to the Company's Current Report on Form 8-K dated June 17, 2021 and incorporated herein by reference). - 21.1 Subsidiaries of the Registrant. - 23.1 Consent of Independent Registered Public Accounting Firm. - 31.1 Chief Executive Officer's Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 31.2 Chief Financial Officer's Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 32 CEO's and CFO's Certification Pursuant to 18 U.S.C.
+Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS Inline XBRL Instance Document The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. - 101.SCH Inline XBRL Taxonomy Extension Schema Document. - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. - 104 Cover page Interactive Data File (formatted as Inline XBRL and contained within the Inline XBRL Instance Document in Exhibit 101)